J1w0n-H/ATTRIB/README.md

 ## Running the full LLM inference pipeline

 `code/03_llm_inference_modules.py` requires an LLM API key and additional runtime setup (network access, provider credentials).
-The shipped artifacts already contain the inference outputs used for the paper.
+The shipped artifacts already contain the inference outputs used for the paper, so you do **not** need to call the LLM to reproduce reported metrics.